 Using the Right Fuel Additive

-The AFC-705 Diesel Fuel Catalyst works "Hand and Glove" with the TK-240 Portable Tank Cleaning System.
+The AFC-705 Diesel Fuel Catalyst, and the AFC-710 Diesel Fuel Catalyst (for engines that require Tier 4k compliance) works "Hand and Glove" with the TK-240 Portable Tank Cleaning System.
 Although the TK-240 can pump water and sludge from the tank bottom, and then recirculates the fuel repeatedly to gradually polish the fuel, making the diesel fuel "clear and bright" the way diesel fuel with optimal combustibility looks and performs, the debris and organic matter in the tank still sticks to the tank bottom, walls, baffles, and top, and residual water remains on the tank bottom.
-The AFC-705 Diesel Fuel Catalyst dissolves the debris off the bottom and sides of the tank putting this debris up in suspension in the fuel so that as the fuel circulates through the TK-240, the debris is removed.
-Also, the AF-705 Diesel Fuel Catalyst has a chemical component that will emulsify the residual water up into the fuel.
+Both AFC-705 and AFC-710 Diesel Fuel Catalyst dissolves the debris off the bottom and sides of the tank putting this debris up in suspension in the fuel so that as the fuel circulates through the TK-240, the debris is removed.
+Also, the AF-705 Diesel Fuel Catalyst (but not the AFC-710) has a chemical component that will emulsify the residual water up into the fuel.
 Then, as the fuel is circulated through a special water block filter element in the filter assembly, the water is captured and the fuel loses the hazy look and becomes clear and bright.

 Sample Tank Bottom